kellerberrin/OSM-QSAR/README.md

 (yourenvname) >python -m pip install keras

-4. Download the OSM_QSAR files from GitHub and place the files in a directory of you choice, cd to your directory.
+4. Download the OSM_QSAR files from GitHub (https://github.com/kellerberrin/OSM-QSAR)
+and place the files in a directory of you choice, cd to your directory.
 Create a subdirectory "./Work" (case important) and place the data file "OSMData,csv" in this directory.
 The "./Work" directory receives log files, model files, molecular images, statistics files, etc, etc. It can be changed using the "--dir" flag.

 Finally execute:

 (yourenvname) >python OSM_QSAR.py --epoch 1000

-This executes the neural network classifier coded by Vito Spadavecchio (the default model) and generates a log file "OSM_QSAR.log", a statistics file "OSMStatistics.csv" and a model file "OSMClassify.seq".
+This executes the neural network classifier coded by Vito Spadavecchio (the default model "seq") and generates a log file "OSM_QSAR.log", a statistics file "OSMStatistics_seq.csv" a model file "OSMClassify_seq.mdl" and various other files with the "_seq" filename postfix.
 These file names and much else can be customized using optional command line arguments.
 These are explained in the usual way (the python convention is --flag not -flag).

+The help flag shows all the classification options (there are many).

 (yourenvname) >python OSM_QSAR.py --help

 Check the OSM_QSAR version.

+(yourenvname) >python OSM_QSAR.py --version

+See which ligand classification models are implemented.
+It is very easy to implement your own classification model and a model template file is provided "OSMTemplate.py".
+User models are designed to "plug-in" to OSM_QSAR without further coding.

+(yourenvname) >python OSM_QSAR.py --model

+Classify the OSM ligands using the models "mod", "svn" and "log" and generate statistical and graphical output for these models.

-(yourenvname) >python -c "import OSM_QSAR; print(OSM_QSAR.__version__)"
+(yourenvname) >python OSM_QSAR.py --classify "mod, svn, log"

 That's it!
 You are now up and running.
 Be sure to fork OSM_QSAR and post any updated code on GitHub.